 When submitting your response, please ensure it is reviewed prior to submission to ensure it is relevant and references our institution.

 We cannot take any previous relationships or knowledge of suppliers into account unless it has been specifically requested as part of the Tender process.
 We must only evaluate on what is submitted as a response to the specific tender.
 If you have worked with us previously we are not able to take any prior knowledge into consideration, ensure you provide full details within a tender and assume we do not know your capabilities.

 Don’t forget about innovation and added value – this is what is going to make your submission stand out from the rest and is what we are always looking for.
 Tender evaluations consider Environmental, Social and Economic impacts.
 In addition the Public Services Social Value Act 2012 requires us as procurers to include Social Value aspects into the Award Criteria of Tenders, so start making a log of everything you do as a business that improves the social, environmental and economic well-being of your communities because you will be asked about it.
 Can you employ apprentices, offer student work experience or graduate placements?
 Do you have a zero landfill policy?
 Do you endeavour to use the local supply chain?
 Etc.

 Importantly however, don’t make promises you can’t deliver.
-If you state you can provide a graduate placement for one of our students and you are not able to deliver this will not bode well for a good relationship.
+If you state you can provide a graduate placement for one of our students make sure you are able to deliver on this specific offer.

 Please ensure you give yourself plenty of time to upload your submission onto BravoSolution.
 Any technical issues must be reported to BravoSolution directly for audit purposes.
 Late submissions are not normally included.
 If you do have a technical problem please also contact the Tender representative to advise them of your problems.